 The story of the making of Deep Purple’s classic album MACHINE HEAD and the worldwide rock anthem SMOKE ON THE WATER.

-Join the mailing list using the button below to keep up to date on this forthcoming title, due Spring 2017.
-A news update is also on the publisher’s site.
-And you can read our new Smoke Stories page on DTB.
+Join the mailing list using the button below to keep up to date on this forthcoming title, due Summer 2017.
+For those who missed the original DEEP PURPLE IN ROCK book in this series, this is also being reprinted now and can be pre-ordered.

 These days Deep Purple’s Smoke On The Water is such a ubiquitous rock ‘anthem’ that it almost seems as if it has been out there forever.
 Yet the story of how this most famous of metal tracks came into being is shot-through with chance incidents, any one of which could have seen the recording stifled at birth, leaving music writers to scrabble about for another “best riff of all time” contender (and five hard-working musicians considerably less well-off.)